Harry84/DevOps-Core-Fundamental-Project/README.md

 ### Possible Future Development

+* It would be ideal to add a login system and levels of permission for various aspects of functionality.
+Students shouldn't be able to delete records for example.

+* I would also like to add a random sorting hat option or even a short questionnaire type form which would then assign users based on their answers.
+More info could be added such as student owl names, photos, classes.

+* Essentially a yearbook with an academic twist.
+It could be a learning portal for Harry Potter enthusiasts.

 ### Acknowledgements

 Thanks especially to Earl Gray for his expert tutelage and sticking with us!
 A special note also to Leon Robison for providing assistance when it was much needed.
 Also to the rest of my cohort for their continued support and guidanc :)